bscotch/jslib/packages/pathy/README.md

 This package provides a single main export, the `Pathy` class, which is an immutable instance representing a path and providing a bunch of useful methods for common path and file operations.

+## Features

+- **Immutable**.
+All methods return new instances, so you can chain operations together without worrying about mutating the original.
+- **TypeScript-friendly**.
+All methods are typed, and the class is generic so you can specify the type of the data that will be read from and written to files.
+- **Automatic file parsing**.
+When reading a file, it is automatically parsed based on the extension for common, JavaScript-compatible types like JSON, JSONC, JSON5, and YAML.
+- **Automatic file stringification**.
+Files are also automatically stringified based on the file extension!
+- **Automatic file validation**.
+Provide a ZOD schema (or anything with a `parse()` function) to guarantee that the file contents are what you claim they are, on both read and write.
+- **Automatic path normalization**.
+All paths are normalized to use the POSIX path separator (`/`) and to be absolute (even Windows apps support POSIX-style paths). `file:` protocol URLs are automatically converted to paths.
+- **Automatic stringification**.
+Built-in `toString` and `toJSON` methods make it so that Pathy instances are automatically converted to strings when used in string contexts or JSON-stringified.
+- **Tons of helpers**.
+Have trouble remembering whether an "extension" includes the dot or not?
+Want to easily find a config file higher up in the tree?
+Need to know if a path is a file or a directory?
+Want to find the common ancestor of two paths?
+Pathy methods help with all of that and more.

 ## Requirements

 - Node.JS 16+ (ESM only)